Locations:

 Nuclear parathyroid scan

-There are a few different kinds of parathyroid nuclear scans.
-While the processes are a little bit different for each kind, in general, a nuclear scan involves a safe, radioactive liquid (radiotracer) that your provider injects into a vein.
-The radioactive liquid flows through your bloodstream, and your parathyroid glands take in (absorb) the liquid.
+There are a few different kinds of parathyroid nuclear scans and the processes are a little bit different for each kind.
+In general, a nuclear scan involves your provider injecting a safe, radioactive liquid (radiotracer) into a vein.
+The radioactive liquid flows through your bloodstream, and your parathyroid glands absorb the liquid.

 Types of parathyroid nuclear scans include:

-• Single-phase dual-isotope subtraction imaging: This nuclear parathyroid scan requires two different injections of radioactive liquids (radiotracers) into your vein at different times.
+• Single-phase dual-isotope subtraction imaging.
+This nuclear parathyroid scan requires two different injections of two radiotracers (sestamibi and pertechnetate) into your vein at different times.
 A special camera takes pictures of your parathyroid glands after each injection.

-• Single-isotope dual-phase imaging: For this nuclear parathyroid scan, a provider injects a single radioactive liquid into your vein.
-A special camera then takes pictures of your parathyroid glands 10 to15 minutes after the injection and again one-and-a-half to three hours later.
+• Single-isotope dual-phase imaging.
+For this nuclear parathyroid scan, a provider injects a single radioactive liquid into your vein (sestamibi).
+A special camera then takes pictures of your parathyroid glands 10 to 15 minutes after the injection and again 90 minutes to three hours later.

-There are also different types of cameras and imaging machines that your provider could use during a parathyroid scan.
-Again, your healthcare team will decide the best option for you.
-The types of imaging machines include:
+There are also different types of imaging machines that your provider could use during a parathyroid scan (MRI, PET scan, etc.).
+Your healthcare team will decide the best option for you.

 Test Details